 Osteichthyes (meaning “bone fish”) are the group of fish containing ray-finned fish and lobe-finned fish (which includes tetrapods, which includes humans).
 Their skeletons are made of bone, and they don’t have an exoskeleton.

-Eurypterids (meaning “broad wing”) are a group of very small to very large carnivorous aquatic arthropods that were very successful throughout most of the Paleozoic Era (from the Ordovician to the Permian).
+Eurypterids (meaning “broad wing”), also known as sea scorpions, are a group of very small to very large carnivorous aquatic arthropods that were very successful throughout most of the Paleozoic Era (from the Ordovician to the Permian).
 Some were predators and some were filter-feeders.
 The largest known eurypterid, Jaekelopterus, is the largest known arthropod ever.
 Since eurypterids were so common and were made entirely of hard parts, they fossilized very well and thus their biology is well-understood.

 Pseudosuchians (meaning “false crocodile”) are the group containing crocodiles and their ancestral cousins.
-They used to be incredibly diverse, especially in the Triassic–there were sail-backed, herbivorous crocs; hoofed crocs; “cat” crocs and “cheetah” crocs; fully-aquatic crocs with fins and flippers; tank-like armored, spiky crocs; and many more.
+They used to be incredibly diverse, especially in the Triassic–there were sail-backed, herbivorous crocs (Lotosaurus); hoofed crocs (Boverisuchus); “cat” crocs (Pakasuchus) and “cheetah” crocs (Araripesuchus); fully-aquatic crocs with fins and flippers (Dakosaurus); tank-like armored, spiky crocs (Desmatosuchus); and many more.

 Pan-aves (meaning “all birds”) are the group containing pterosaurs and dinosaurs (which contains birds).